Mother's Day Fun: Great Activities for NYC Moms and Kids to Do Together

 Share a good story

 Lots of stores and libraries host regular story times.
 We're particular fans of the events at Books of Wonder, which happen pretty much every weekend, including this Sunday.
 If your reader's 10 or older, drop by the Chelsea shop to hear three writers read from their works, including two-time Newberry Honor author Gary Schmidt who will share Okay for Now.
-If your family is inspired, head to Scribble Press to create your own tome.
-There are two Manhattan locations where can make and publish your own book.
+If your family is inspired, head to the Upper West Side Make Meaning to create your own tome.

 Race around town